varun-tiwari1/CS252_Assignment/Question-2/Readme.md

 - The average function is operated in thread t1
 - The minimum function is operated in thread t2
 - The maximum function is operated in thread t3
 - Then these threads will do the respective calculations and will be terminated .
-Then returns the results of the calculations by using the function pthread_join.
+Then we wait for the thread to terminate or terminate the thread by getting the exit status using the function pthread_join.

 ## pthread Functions used